 Sketching a butterfly is different from drawing a butterfly.

 Drawing one would require working out the details a bit more.
 But you should be attentive when you capture its resemblance.

 Capturing the resemblance is crucial in sketching and drawing.
 I would call it the core task.

 Let’s make a butterfly sketch in its natural position, sitting on a flower.

-It is impossible to draw one while butterfly is flying.
-The only chance is when butterfly is “sitting”.
-Even then, a living butterfly makes quick and rapid movements that are very difficult to sketch.
+It is impossible to draw one while the butterfly is flying.
+The only chance is when the butterfly is “sitting”.
+Even then, a living butterfly makes quick movements that are very difficult to sketch.

 The best way to practice sketching is to pick one from a photo.
 Then you have enough time to work on the sketch.
-Photo will not fly away ;-)
+A photo will not fly away.

 Outline the contours of the wings and the body – as quickly as possible.
 You can hold your pencil tilted if you want but you need not.
-I would suggest to sketch the butterfly as it feels most comfortable for you.
+I would suggest sketching the butterfly as it feels most comfortable for you.

 While sketching there is little time to be picky about the details as I said, so try to work as fast as you can.

 I know you will probably make a lot of mistakes.
 It is perfectly OK.
 Make as many mistakes as possible.